school-taker/3140-analysis/README.md

     - With `xsv` directly, this is `xsv fmt -t \t [INPUT]`
 - run `make get-total`

+**Note**: The `rev.tsv` file has been made available for thos unable to install the required tooling.
+You can jump right to the awk step with it.

 ## Sample Output
 ```
 4607974781      MTA New York City Transit